 - Never curl your lashes after applying mascara because the eyelashes can stick to the pad on the curler.

-- Don’t apply mascara on the bottom lashes if you are prone to dark shadows under the eyes as it will only accentuate them.
+- Don’t apply on the bottom lashes if you are prone to dark shadows under the eyes as it will only accentuate them.

 - If you suffer from stubby lashes, try a slick of Vaseline on them every night before bed.